SirPepe/ornament/Readme.md

 for Ornament.
 Ornaments decorators co-exist with eg. regular attribute change handling logic just fine.
 Ornament still wants you to have full control over your components' behavior, just with less *mandatory* boilerplate.

+### Exit strategy

+Every good library should come with an exit strategy as well as install instructions.
+Here is how you can get rid of Ornament if you want to migrate
+away:

+- Components built with Ornament will generally turn out to be very close to vanilla web components, so **they will most probably just keep working** when used with other frameworks/libraries.
+You can theoretically just keep your components and replace them only when the need for change arises.
+A compatibility wrapper for frameworks that are not quite friendly to web components (eg. React) may be required.
+- If you want to replace Ornament with hand-written logic, you can **replace all attribute and update handling piecemeal.** Ornament's decorators co-exist with native `attributeChangedCallback()` and friends just fine.
+- Much of your migration will depend on **how you build on top of Ornament.**
+  You should keep reusable components and app-specific state containers separate, just as you would do in React.
+This will make maintenance and eventual migration much easier.

+In general, migrating away should not be too problematic.
+The components that you will build with Ornament will naturally tend to be self-contained and universal, and will therefore more or less always keep chugging along.

 ### Some assembly required